Calorique

 How Many Calories Does Walking Actually Burn?

 Calorie burn from walking depends on three variables: body weight, walking speed, and terrain.
-The Compendium of Physical Activities — the gold-standard database used in exercise science research worldwide — assigns MET (Metabolic Equivalent of Task) values to different walking intensities.
-One MET equals your resting metabolic rate; a 3.5-MET activity burns 3.5 times more energy than sitting still.
+The 2024 Adult Compendium of Physical Activities assigns MET (Metabolic Equivalent of Task) values to different walking intensities.
+One MET equals resting metabolic rate; a 3.5-MET activity burns 3.5 times more energy than sitting still.

 The formula: Calories = MET × weight in kg × duration in hours.
-Harvard Medical School's published data tables (widely cited in peer-reviewed exercise research) provide the following estimates for a 30-minute walk:
+CDC's physical activity table estimates the following calories for common walking speeds, scaled from its 154-pound benchmark:

-Calories Burned Walking (30 minutes) — Harvard Medical School Data
+Calories Burned Walking (30 minutes) — CDC/Compendium-Based Estimates

 Walking PaceMET125 lb155 lb185 lb215 lb

-A useful rule of thumb: a 155-pound person burns approximately 100 calories per mile walked, regardless of speed (total caloric cost per unit distance is roughly constant).
-At 75 pounds, this drops to about 75 calories per mile; at 200 pounds, it rises to approximately 130 calories per mile.
+A useful rule of thumb: net walking calories are about 0.5 kcal per kg per km, while gross calculator estimates are closer to 0.7-0.8 kcal/kg/km because they include resting metabolism.
 Speed primarily affects how fast you cover distance, which determines your time efficiency.
 Use our calories burned calculator for a personalized estimate at your exact weight and pace.

 Walking and NEAT: The Hidden Calorie-Burning Advantage